-Some rotenone formulations, including CFT Legumine[TM], use solvents and emulsifiers to extract rotenone from derris root (EPA 2007A) and/or improve product dispersion and penetration of thermal stratifications in water (Almquist 1959).
-In particular, CFT Legumine[TM] contains the following degradates and additives (CDFW 2007):
+Some rotenone formulations, including CFT LegumineTM, use solvents and emulsifiers to extract rotenone from derris root (EPA 2007A) and/or improve product dispersion and penetration of thermal stratifications in water (Almquist 1959).
+The full list of identified chemical constituents of CFT LegumineTM is listed in Table G-5.
+In particular, CFT LegumineTM primarily contains the following degradates and additives (Environ 2007):

-- 1. Rotenolone

-- 2. 1-Methyl-2-pyrrolidinone (or N-Methylpyrrolidone; hereafter NMP)

-- 3. Diethylene glycol monoethyl ether (Diethylene glycol ethyl ether; hereafter DGEE)
+- 1. Rotenolone (0.718%) - 2.
+1-Methyl-2-pyrrolidinone (or N-Methylpyrrolidone; hereafter NMP) (9.8%) - 3.
+Diethylene glycol monoethyl ether (Diethylene glycol ethyl ether; hereafter DGEE) (61.1%) - 4.
+Fennedefo 99TM [17.1%; Fennedefo primarily contains a fatty acid ester mixture (Environ 2007)]

-- 4. 1,3,5-Trimethylbenzene (aka mesitylene)

-- 5. sec-Butylbenzene

-- 6. 1-Butylbenzene (n-Butylbenzene)

-- 7. 4-Isopropyltoluene (p-Isopropyltoluene)

-- 8. Methylnaphthalene

-- 9. Naphthalene

 Approximately 93% of CFT LegumineTM by weight consists of NMP and DGEE (CDFW 2007).
-Both are highly soluble in water, will not adsorb to sediments, and will readily volatilize or undergo hydrolysis or direct photolysis (NLM 2006).
-Both chemicals are therefore expected to be broken down and removed from water by aerobic biodegradation, and from air by reaction with photochemically-produced hydroxyl radicals (NLM 2006).
+Both are highly soluble in water, would not adsorb to sediments, and would readily volatilize or undergo hydrolysis or direct photolysis (NLM 2006).
+Both chemicals are therefore expected to be broken down and removed from water by aerobic biodegradation and from air by reaction with photochemically-produced hydroxyl radicals (NLM 2006).
 The remaining carrier chemicals include naphthalene, methylnaphthalene and a few alkylated benzenes, which comprise less than one percent of CFT LegumineTM and are not expected to alter its overall fate and transport (CDFW 2007).
 CFT LegumineTM does not use the synergist piperonyl butoxide, which increases the toxicity of rotenone formulations, and therefore CFT LegumineTM has comparatively less environmental impact than rotenone formulations containing piperonyl butoxide.